-

 - the National Self-Exclusion Register (BetStop) prohibits online wagering and telephone-based operators from sending electronic marketing material and making telemarketing calls to an individual who is registered with BetStop.

-- requirements to include a prescribed responsible gambling tagline and call to action (ie, responsible gambling helpline phone number and website information) in any advertising material.
+- requirements to include a prescribed responsible gambling tagline and call to action (responsible gambling helpline phone number and website information) in any advertising material.
 The tagline that must be included depends on several factors, including the format and duration of the advertisement and the platform to which the advertisement is published.

-Land-based advertising in pubs, clubs and hotels where retail betting is offered is also subject to strict restrictions
+Land-based advertising in pubs, clubs and hotels where retail betting is offered is also subject to strict restrictions.

 Advertising of prohibited gambling operators